AFactor/core-lib/readme.md

 It will replace all the tokens in the definition folder by the urls present in job.configuration.json file !!
 It will replace the catalog name and space name inside the catlogs.json from the job-configuration.json file !!
 It will also publish the products.
+Before publishing the product , it will check the versions of the product which are already published , if the version which we want to publish is higher than the published version by 1 , it will hot replace the existing product with the new version product.

 1. Install the following npm module
     ``` npm install core-gateway-lib --save ```